 In 2015, the Clulow Grant was awarded to Dr Ilona Obara to support a project on 'mTORC1 and the regulation of opioid analgesic efficacy in chronic pain: a translational approach'.

 IASP World Travel Bursary

 This bursary is only available on the years that the IASP hold their bi-ennual Congress.
-The next meeting will take place in 2016.

 In order to encourage members to attend the International Association for the Study of Pain World Congresses, The British Pain Society makes funds available to assist its members who require financial assistance to attend the World Congress on Pain.

 - The applicant must be a current, Ordinary member of the British Pain Society, in good standing, and have been a member for a minimum of 6 months. and a member of IASP.